Grasshopper-Tekla Live Link

 Important general notes about the components

-Make sure you have a Tekla model open before opening Grasshopper or inserting any component.
+- Make sure you have a Tekla model open before opening Grasshopper or inserting any component.
 The components generate, modify and interact with objects live in Tekla Structures.

-The link uses the units of the currently open Rhino Document for the geometrical inputs.
+- The link uses the units of the currently open Rhino Document for the geometrical inputs.

-Select a component in Grasshopper to highlight the associated objects in Tekla Structures.
+- Select a component in Grasshopper to highlight the associated objects in Tekla Structures.

-If you right-click an (object creating) component icon, there’s an option called Run in background which is set to true by default.
+- If you right-click an (object creating) component icon, there’s an option called Run in background which is set to true by default.
 This mode means the Tekla model is updated in the background while the Grasshopper UI remains responsive.
-When a solution is run in this mode, components that are currently processing objects in Tekla are marked with a spinner and the objets they generate will become available at the component outputs once they are ready.
+When a solution is run in this mode, components that are currently processing objects in Tekla are marked with a spinner and the objects they generate will become available at the component outputs once they are ready.

-To cut the link between a Grasshopper component and the Tekla objects it has generated, right-click the component and select Bake to Tekla.
+- To cut the link between a Grasshopper component and the Tekla objects it has generated, right-click the component and select Bake to Tekla.
 This will leave the object as-is in Tekla, and a copy of the object will be generated upon further modifications of the component input.

 Param Components